ruanbekker/faas-coinmarketcap/README.md

 ## usage:

-The function takes the data value that is passed via the POST request as standard input and uses it as the market that you are querying and makes a GET request on CoinMarketCap's API to retrieve the information of the market as passed.
+The function takes the data value that is passed via the POST request as standard input and uses it as the `market_name` that you are querying and makes a GET request on CoinMarketCap's API to retrieve the information of the market as passed.

+Passing `bitcoin` as the `market_name` value:

 ```
 $ curl -XPOST http://localhost:8080/ -d "bitcoin"